Bibox Exchange Reviews

 Now, we'll look at some positive facts on the platform's security.
 Besides the funds and data protection features that can be turned on by the user, there are some more tools that can guard and improve the trading process.
 For instance, one of the functions of AI on the platform is to provide the security of the transactions and protect traders from losses.
 For example, a microservice splitting process big transactions as a set of small bits.
 It makes transactions processing more efficient and safe.
 Fix, Websocket, and RESTful APIs supported by Bibox are helping to avoid the losses.

 Considering the set of security features and the lack of complaints online throughout the 2+ years history, we can assume that this platform is rather safe than not.
-Nevertheless, it's important to hold in mind that the company lacks transparency.

 I like the existing referral program available at Bibox.
 I think it works both in favor of the trader by getting some reward and the exchange that's inviting more people thus increasing the liquidity.
 I have already brought a couple of friends here, not sure if they are trading a lot, but anyway I wish them luck.